yingqi0607/tp/docs/DeveloperGuide.md

 These are the main functions of the Countdown feature:
 1. Display a list of all events
-2. Display the number of days left to an event,as well as the date of an event
+2. Display the number of days left to an event and the date of an event
 3. Add an event
 4. Delete an event
 5. Count the total number of events in a specified number of days from current date